 Whereas:

+In applying the requirements set out in these acts, account shall be taken to the nature, scale and complexity of the risks inherent in the business of an insurance or reinsurance undertaking.
+The burden and the complexity imposed on insurance undertakings should be proportionate to their risk profile.
+In applying the requirements set out in these acts, information should be considered as material if that information could influence the decision-making or judgement of the intended users of that information

 [External credit assessment institutions]

 In order to reduce overreliance on external ratings, insurance and reinsurance undertakings should aim at having their own credit assessment on all their exposures.
 However, in view of the proportionality principle, insurance and reinsurance undertakings should only be required to have own credit assessments on their larger or more complex exposures.